The morning ritual that keeps new Life Kit host Marielle Segarra grounded

 Just be yourself.
 Write like yourself, bring your authentic self when it's appropriate, and bring your ideas, even if they make you feel a little bit vulnerable.

-Join us in welcoming Segarra to the team.
+Tune in to Life Kit on Monday to catch Segarra's first episode.
+And join us in welcoming her to the team.
 Send a message to her by emailing lifekit@npr.org with the subject line "For Marielle."

 The digital story was edited by Malaka Gharib.
 We'd love to hear from you.
 Leave us a voicemail at 202-216-9823, or email us at LifeKit@npr.org.